 One bus company, for example, looked at what sort of experiences would encourage more people to use buses.
 Their research showed that interaction with a friendly and helpful driver was way more important than they’d anticipated.
 As a result, they changed their recruitment to incorporate profiling and put much more emphasis on interpersonal skills.

 What Do You Do With the Results?

 Even when the profiling is carefully designed you have to put the results in context.
-They identify areas to explore in interview and shouldnt be treated as a pass/fail binary choice.
+They identify areas to explore in the interview and shouldn’t be treated as a pass/fail binary choice.

-One things for certain: profiling isnt going away.
+One thing for certain: profiling isn’t going away.

 Recruitment is ultimately a judgement call.
 We can use tools and processes to guide us and help us get more of those calls right, but we should never hide behind the process.
 They came out well in all the tests is never a good enough reason to hire someone.